 Blaze has partnered with Vanta and Drata, two leading automated compliance firms, to provide organizations with full support in their SOC 2 compliance journey.
 If your company is considering penetration testing or vulnerability scanning as part of your SOC 2 audit process, contact us to discuss your needs.

-If you want to learn more about the topic, we recently published the complete buyer’s guide to SOC 2 penetration testing.
+If you want to learn more about the topic, we recently published the complete buyer’s SOC 2 penetration testing guide.
 It contains everything you need to know about pentesting for SOC 2 compliance.
-Click here to read the full guide.
+Click here to read the complete guide.

 FAQ